electriccitizen/newupstream/README.md

 Troublshooting:
 * You may get an error the very first time you run deploy about the /build folder not existing.
 If you do, simply run it again.
-* You get a 404 error at the styleguide url—GH Pages can take anywhere from a few seconds to 10 minutes to deploy (ususally around 15-20sec).
+* You get a 404 error at the styleguide url—GH Pages can take anywhere from a few seconds to 10 minutes to deploy (ususally around 15-20 seconds).
 During deploy you will get a 404 error.
 Also make sure that you are going to project repo url and the /pattern-lab/public inside there—otherwise you will get 404.
 If neither are the issue, ask the lead developer.
 * Your changes have not appeared after deploy—wait a minute or two and refresh again to make sure that the deploy is finished.
 Try a hard refresh (Command+Shift+R) to clear the browser cache for the GH Pages url—it often gets stuck, especially in Chrome.

 The default github pages url for the site is: https://electriccitizen.github.io/< my-project-repo >/pattern-lab/public.
 This styleguide url should be customized on site launch to a subdomain of the project url—or some other custom url that disconnects it from the project repo page. <a href="https://help.github.com/en/github/working-with-github-pages/about-custom-domains-and-github-pages" target="_blank">Instructions for using a custom domain with gh-pages.</a>